cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Cryptographic protocols that use random oracles are often analyzed under the assumption that random oracles answer only queries generated by that protocol.
-In practice, this assumption may not hold: commonly, two or more protocols may model the same hash function as a random oracle, which violates the above assumption if both protocols compute the hash of the same value.
+In practice, this assumption does not hold if two protocols query the same random oracle.
+Concretely, consider protocols P1 and P2 that query random oracle R: if P1 and P2 both query R on the same value x, the security analysis of one or both protocols may be invalidated.

 A common approach to addressing this issue is called domain separation, which allows a single random oracle to simulate multiple, independent oracles.